 Dividend planning notes the combined personal and corporate impact on taxes where corporations distribute income to owner operators and shareholders.
 One option is to pay out dividends called non-eligible dividends.
-These dividends take into account the lower tax rate paid by businesses that earn less than $500,000 per year in taxable income.
-These ordinary dividends are received from corporations that pay tax at the lower small business corporate tax rate (in Alberta 12.0%).
+These dividends consider the lower tax rate paid by businesses that earn less than $500,000 per year in taxable income (also need to consider the impact on accessing the small business deduction rate with the passive income rules that were introduced in 2018).
+These ordinary dividends are received from corporations that pay tax at the lower small business corporate tax rate (in Alberta 11.0%).

-Ordinary dividends received from such corporations are taxed to the individual recipients at Nil% to 41.64% (in Alberta) based on the recipient’s personal marginal income tax rate.
+Ordinary dividends received from such corporations are taxed to the individual recipients at 15.86% to 42.31% (in Alberta) for 2022 (15.86% to 42.31% in 2021) based on the recipient’s personal marginal income tax rate.
 This is lower than the tax rates on salaries to account for the tax already paid by the corporation.

-However using the same rate would penalize corporations that pay the higher rate of tax on earnings in excess of $500,000.
+However, using the same rate would penalize corporations that pay the higher rate of tax on earnings more than $500,000.
 As such, those corporations can designate to pay eligible dividends.

-Corporations that pay tax at the higher corporate rate of tax (27% in Alberta) can build up a general rate income pool (GRIP).
+Corporations that pay tax at the higher corporate rate of tax (23% in Alberta for 2022 and 2021) can build up a general rate income pool (GRIP).
 Dividends can be distributed from this GRIP balance as eligible dividends.
-Eligible dividends received by individuals are taxed at (-Nil% to 31.71% at the recipient’s personal marginal income tax rate (in Alberta) a rate lower than even the ordinary dividends to account for the higher corporate tax rate paid.
-The down side is eligible dividends are only distributable based on opening balances or the prior year closing balance.
+Eligible dividends received by individuals are taxed at 2.57% to 34.31% (for both 2022 and 2021) at the recipient’s personal marginal income tax rate (in Alberta) a rate lower than even the ordinary dividends to account for the higher corporate tax rate paid.
+The downside is eligible dividends are only distributable based on opening balances or the prior year closing balance.

-While the Canadian government has traditionally had a path towards integration (taxing individuals the same regardless of how their income is generated (eligible vs. ineligible dividends or salary) - there are shifts in advantages to the recipient in receiving eligible dividends when compared to ordinary dividends from year to year.
-However federal budget 2018 will likely make receiving these preferred types of dividends more difficult.
+While the Canadian government has traditionally had a path towards integration (taxing individuals the same regardless of how their income is generated (eligible vs. ineligible dividends or salary) – there are shifts in advantages to the recipient in receiving eligible dividends when compared to ordinary dividends from year to year.
+It is therefore important to plan each year.